asyml/forte/CONTRIBUTING.md

 Another aspect that should be noted is the format of links or cross-references of python objects.
 Make sure to follow the [sphinx cross-referencing syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#xref-syntax). ~~The references will be checked by [sphinx-build nit-picky mode](https://www.sphinx-doc.org/en/master/man/sphinx-build.html#cmdoption-sphinx-build-n) which raises warnings for all the missing and unresolvable links.~~

 ### Jupyter Notebook
+Notebooks are written under `docs/notebook_tutorial` folder, and we keep notebooks there for several reasons.
+First, it's friendly for new users to learn forte with a runnable notebooks.
+Second, it can be rendered directly by sphinx documentation by include the relative path to notebook in `docs/index_toc.rst`.
+It straightforward for user to make references on how to use forte with the context of application.
+Third, we write notebook testing under `tests/forte/notebook` to ensure the notebook is runnable as API changes.

 #### Notebook Rendering
 Jupyter notebook written under `docs/notebook_tutorial` will be rendered in the sphinx documentation using package `nbsphinx`.
+You need to make sure notebook can be rendered normally in sphinx documentation.
+After writing notebook under , run this [command](https://github.com/asyml/forte/blob/ae3d46884c26bac95893cbbecfaf86168a039bdc/.github/workflows/main.yml#L135) under docs folder.
+It might give you some sphinx warnings and you need to fix them.

 #### Notebook Hyperlinks
 As notebook is rendered in the sphinx documentation, we might want to include hyperlinks to other sphinx pages in the documentation.
 For example, if we want to mention another `rst` file, we can write the hyperlinks in the markdown way with the relative path to the `rst` file such as `[reader](../toc/reader.rst)`.